NathanWang00/nathanwang00.github.io/_projects/(6) Adventure Pack.md

 ---

 # Adventure Pack
-###### Design
+###### Multiplayer DnD card game

 ![pdf snippet](https://cdn.discordapp.com/attachments/829140014243774519/985769674228772874/Capture.PNG)

 ##### Production Details
-+ *Genre:* Multiplayer card game
-+ *Time Spent:* 40~ hours
-+ *Role:* Designer
++ Role: **Designer**
-+ *Team size:* 2 designers
++ Team size: **2**

 ##### Overview
-*Adventure Pack* is a concept design for a casual card game about assembling the best pack of equipment before your friends.
-Each player has their own class which allows them to acquire items in different ways.
-The game is designed for tabletop RPG players and is even compatible with D&D 5e where it can be used to divide gear and rewards during a campaign.
+*Adventure Pack* is a concept design for a casual card game that challenges players to assemble the ultimate pack of equipment before their friends.
+The game is tailored for tabletop RPG enthusiasts and can even be used in D&D 5e campaigns to divide gear and rewards.

-During this project, I worked under 2CGaming designer Celeste Conowitch to expand on her initial concept and create the gameplay systems and mechanics.
+As a key contributor to this project, I worked closely with 2CGaming designer Celeste Conowitch to expand on her original concept and develop engaging gameplay systems and mechanics.

 {% include elements/figure.html image="https://cdn.discordapp.com/attachments/829140014243774519/986148521675739197/BasicGoal.png" caption="Basic Gameplay Loop" width="500" %}